mpilquist/blog-hashing/README.md

 ```

 The old `fs2.hash` implementations played a similar trick.
 They didn't directly use `SyncIO` but rather used carefully placed side effects to avoid needing typeclass constraints.

+## Conclusion

+The hashing support in `fs2.hash` is conceptually elegant but ultimately the wrong abstraction.
+The API is too opaque to do anything besides hashing a stream.
+In this article, we took a tour of refactoring this API in to something with much more utility.

+Special thanks to:
+- [Antonio Gelameris](https://github.com/TonioGela) for inspiring this new API with a question on the fs2 Discord channel
+- [i10416](https://github.com/i10416) for inspiring addition of SHA3 and HMAC support
+- [Arman Bilge](https://github.com/armanbilge/) for API suggestions and code reviews